ISAITB/docs-tdl/source/testsuite/index.rst

     @dependsOnValue| no| In case ``dependsOn`` is defined, this is the value that the prerequisite property should have in order for the current one to be enabled.
     @allowedValues| no| A comma-separated list of values that are allowed for this parameter.
     @allowedValueLabels| no| In case ``allowedValues`` is defined, this is a comma-separated list of labels for the provided values (their number must match the values).
 If not provided, the values themselves are used as labels.
+    @defaultValue| no| An optional default value to set for new instances of this parameter (ignored if parameter is not of "SIMPLE" kind).

 In terms of the ``kind`` attribute, the values "SIMPLE" and "SECRET" both represent text values.
 The difference is that ones defined as "SECRET" are never presented to users nor are they ever transferred to client software.
 The two attributes ``adminOnly``